Jeremy Grantham Warns of a 17% Plunge in the S&P 500 This Year

-With the Q1 GDP Second Estimate and the May close data, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
-The current reading is 205.1%, down from 216.4% the previous quarter.
+With the Q3 GDP Third Estimate and the December close data, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
+The current reading is 146.7%, down from 156.2% the previous quarter.

 The Latest Look at the Total Return Roller Coaster

 Here's an interesting set of charts that will especially resonate with those of us who follow economic and market cycles.
 Imagine that five years ago you invested $10,000 in the S&P 500.
 How much would it be worth today, with dividends reinvested but adjusted for inflation?
 The purchasing power of your investment has increased to $13,364 for an annualized real return of 5.8%.